lape/larsp-website/src/_posts/2022-07-12-ruby-on-rails-docker-production.md

 Combine with nginx or [Traefik](https://github.com/traefik/traefik) as load balancer/reverse proxy.

 Using nginx an additional certbot container is needed to generate and renew Letsencrypt TLS certificates.
 Traefik will handle this by itself.

+Another great option is to use the excellent [fly.io](https://fly.io) service, which runs your Docker image on [Firecracker](https://firecracker-microvm.github.io) microVMs on its global infrastructure.